 Leslie Schaller has directed multiple training and technical assistance programs which assist micro-entrepreneurs through small business curriculum development, contract services and the formation of support networks of resource providers as Director of Programs.
-Ms. Schaller secures public and private funding through grants and fees for services to support regional brand initiatives, targeted sector training, financial management support and capital access.
-Ms. Schaller is responsible for working directly with entrepreneurs throughout the intake and assessment process, start-up and expansion stages.
+Leslie secures public and private funding through grants and fees for services to support regional brand initiatives, targeted sector training, financial management support and capital access.
+Leslie is responsible for working directly with entrepreneurs throughout the intake and assessment process, start-up and expansion stages.

 Barbara Volsko joined the staff of ACEnet in August of 2008 as a Financial Assistant.
 Her primary responsibilities include accounts payable/receivable, payroll and audit assistance.
 She also provides support for data collection, reporting, fundraising and event planning.

-Ms. Loveland first became a resident of Athens County in 2000 when she began her studies at Ohio University, graduating with honors and a Bachelor’s Degree in Anthropology.
-She now lives in the country with her husband, 18 chickens, 4 dogs and 2 cats.
+Meggan first became a resident of Athens County in 2000 when she began her studies at Ohio University, graduating with honors and a Bachelor’s Degree in Anthropology.

-Mr. Rife lives in Meigs County with his wife Stephanie who home-schools their 4 daughters, and they run an environmentally-friendly, small greenhouse business … Read More
+Sam lives in Meigs County with his wife Stephanie who home-schools their 4 daughters, and they run an environmentally-friendly, small greenhouse business … Read More